madawei2699/awesome-seo/README.md

 > Webmaster Guidelines, must-read for SEO.

 [The Beginner's Guide to SEO](https://moz.com/beginners-guide-to-seo)
-> SEO beginners tutorial on the Moz web, help you learn SEO systematically。
+> SEO beginners tutorial on the Moz web, helps you learn SEO systematically.

 [The Authority Site System 3.0](https://www.authorityhacker.com/system/)
 > This course is about how to build an authority site ( Niche Site) from scratch and make money from it.
-SEO is only part of it, it also includes Affiliates, Paid-advertising etc. (The course is more expensive and I haven't started it yet)
+SEO is only a part of it, it also includes Affiliates, Paid-advertising etc. (The course is pretty expensive, and I haven't started it yet)

 ## Books

 [The Art of SEO](https://book.douban.com/subject/3780812/)
 > In this book, four of the most noted experts in the field of search engine optimization (SEO) provide you with proven guidelines and cutting-edge techniques.
-The third edition was written in 2015, so if you only read one book about SEO, this is the best option.
+The third edition was written in 2015, so if you only want to read one book about SEO, this book is the best option.

 [这就是搜索引擎](https://book.douban.com/subject/7006719/)(Chinese Book)
 > This book is about the internal technology of popular science search engines.
-Although SEO does not need to understand the internal implementation of search engines, for some technical optimization, understanding the characteristics of some search engines will help you optimize your website from a macro perspective.
+Although Using SEO does not need to understand the internal implementation of search engines, for some technical optimization, understanding the characteristics of some search engines will help you optimize your website from a macro perspective.

 ## Article/Video